tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 ### 3. Instructor Do: Creating Projects with JupyterLab (10 min)

-Walk through the following slides and then proceed to the instructor activity on creating projects with JupyterLab.
+Build on the previous demo by guiding students through the process of creating projects with JupyterLab.
+Tell students that they will now learn how to create JupyterLab projects, navigate the JupyterLab interface, and execute code in Jupyter.

 **Files:**

 * [JupyterLab Demo Slide](https://docs.google.com/presentation/d/1fgulsaDy5mVRrZ0lUAOOg_f1GE58IrZwX1bfLvjoSbw/edit#slide=id.g594d5df485_0_1103)

 * [JupyterLabProjectGuide.md](../Supplemental/JupyterLabProjectGuide.md)

-Tell students that they will now learn how to create JupyterLab projects, navigate the JupyterLab interface, and execute code in Jupyter.

 Review the following points about JupyterLab projects: